SaacPSI/saac/Components/Unity/README.md

 It includes modifications of RemoteExorter to include multi clients streaming (see [RemoteExporterModification.md](../../RemoteExporterModification.md))

 ## Current limitation
 At the moment, using \\psi imaging system is incompatible with Unity.
-This issue as not been investigate as we use WebRTC.
+This limitation as not been investigate as we use WebRTC.

 ## Unity Package
 The package contains dlls and 5 scripts: